 China’s economic development has enabled its leaders to dedicate considerable resources toward raising the living standards across the country.
-Health expenditures in China rose from 3.5 percent of its GDP in 1995 to 5.5 percent in 2014.
-This growth is all the more remarkable when considering the growth in China’s GDP, which rose from $735 billion to $10.48 trillion over the same period.2 These investments have helped drive up life expectancy rates and greatly reduce incidences of infant mortality.
+Health expenditures in China rose from 3.51 percent of its GDP in 1995 to 6.36 percent in 2017.
+This growth is all the more remarkable when considering the growth in China’s GDP, which rose from $735 billion to $12.24 trillion over the same period.
+2 These investments have helped drive up life expectancy rates and greatly reduce incidences of infant mortality.

 Cultivating a large, healthy workforce has been critical to China’s economic development.
 However, declining birth rates now threaten to curb China’s future economic prospects.
 The elderly population of China is projected to double to 20 percent of its total population by 2037, which could dramatically limit its productivity.

 Efforts by Beijing to address this concern, including the relaxing of the one-child policy in 2015 and raising the retirement age to 65, have proven to be too little too late.
 The urgent need to address this labor force gap has in part compelled China to invest heavily in robotics.
-President Xi Jinping has called for a “robot revolution” to help drive industry through automation, and in 2016 China installed some 87,000 industrial robots in 2016 – more than any other county.
+President Xi Jinping has called for a “robot revolution” to help drive industry through automation.
+In 2017, China installed some 138,000 industrial robots – more than any other country.

 Chinese leaders are also seeking to cultivate a well-educated labor force to help drive innovation and support China’s fledgling services sector.
 This approach relies on developing a strong employment infrastructure, supported by benefits like minimum wages and severance packages, which can improve productivity.

-As of 2017-2018, however, WEF ranked China ranked only 38th globally in terms of labor market efficiency.
-This tepid rating is largely attributed to the inability of Chinese workers to advocate for higher wages and the lack of adequate compensation for job loss.
+As of 2018, however, the WEF rated China’s labor market 69th in the world.
+This tepid rating is largely a consequence of Chinese workers being unable to advocate for higher wages and benefits.

 On a more positive note, China’s commitment to providing basic education to all its citizens is paying dividends.
-Official government figures peg the country’s primary school enrollment rate at 100 percent, and the GCI ranks China first in primary education enrollment.
-Nevertheless, when accounting for other factors related to overall health outcomes and the quality of the basic education, China (40th overall) trails well behind OECD countries, but ahead of developing peers like Argentina (64th) and Mexico (76th).
+Official government figures state that the country’s primary school enrollment rate is at 100 percent.
+Nevertheless, when considering the overall skills of the labor force, the 2018 GCI ranks China (63rd overall) well below most OECD countries, but ahead of developing peers like Mexico (86th) and India (96th).

 China also lags other major economies in terms of higher education.
-Of the top 400 universities listed by the 2016-17 Times Higher Education World University Rankings, only seven were located in Mainland China.
-China’s weakness in cultivating the talent needed to drive innovation is reflected in the GCI, which pegs China as 47th globally in terms of higher education.3
+Of the top 400 universities listed by the 2018 Times Higher Education World University Rankings, only 12 were located in Mainland China.
+China’s weakness in cultivating the talent needed to drive innovation is reflected in the GCI, which rated the skills of its future workforce as only 57th globally.

 Perhaps most importantly, China still faces a host of poverty-related issues.
-Tens of millions of Chinese still fall below the poverty line set by the Chinese government, which is defined as living on less than 3,000 yuan ($435 in 2017) per year.
+Tens of millions of Chinese still fall below the poverty line set by the Chinese government, which is defined as living on less than 3,000 yuan ($453 in 2018) per year.
 High incidences of poverty reduce a country’s economic prospects by undercutting labor productivity.
-Beijing has sent in motion a series of policies designed to improve the socio-economic conditions for the most impoverished Chinese, which includes a desire to build a “moderately prosperous society” by eradicating poverty by 2021.
-It remains to be seen if China will succeed in capitalizing on its most underserviced communities.
+Beijing has set in motion a series of policies designed to improve the socio-economic conditions for its most impoverished citizens.
+These efforts include the goal of “eradicat[ing] poverty in China” by 2020.

 Governing Productivity and Competitiveness